Wollivan/SquadronLeader/src/assets/markdown/rules.md

 Any turn a player hasn’t executed a climb or dive, they may spend 3 altitude tokens to play their plane token 180° (facing backwards).
 The Speed cost of the maneuver is doubles (the straight becomes a 2 etc)

 Alright Aeronauts, let’s fly!

-# Printing instructions

-You will need to print the following from the STLs folder:

-- plane.stl x1 for each player
-- altitude.stl x4 for each player
-- straight.stl x1 (or 1x for each player if you wish)
-- bank.stl x1 (or 1x for each player if you wish)
-- turn.stl x1 (or 1x for each player if you wish)

-You will also need a piece of string more than the length of 3 of the 1 cost manuever template.
-Tie knots this distance apart for your range ruler.